 9. ADDITIONAL REPRESENTATIONS AND WARRANTIES OF GPTW

-9.1 In carrying out its duties and obligations under this Agreement, GPTW shall follow and adhere to all applicable federal and state laws, including, but not limited to the Civil Rights Act of 1964, the Rehabilitation Act of 1973, Title IX of the Education Amendments of 1972, the Age Discrimination Act of 1975, the Americans with Disabilities Act, the Social Security Act, the Federal Acquisition Streamlining Act of 1994, the Federal Acquisiton Regulations, the Health Insurance Portability and Accountability Act and the Gramm-Leach-Biley Act.
+9.1 Compliance with HIPAA, Gramm-Leach-Biley, etc. In carrying out its duties and obligations under this Agreement, GPTW shall follow and adhere to all applicable federal and state laws, including, but not limited to the Civil Rights Act of 1964, the Rehabilitation Act of 1973, Title IX of the Education Amendments of 1972, the Age Discrimination Act of 1975, the Americans with Disabilities Act, the Social Security Act, the Federal Acquisition Streamlining Act of 1994, the Federal Acquisition Regulations, the Health Insurance Portability and Accountability Act and the Gramm-Leach-Biley Act.
 GPTW acknowledges that the submission of false claims and statements in connection with the provision of Services under this Agreement is prohibited, and that such actions are sanctionable.

 10. TERM AND TERMINATION

 10.1 Term.
-This Agreement will commence on the Effective Date and will continue for the period stated in the Principal Agreements, (the “Initial Term”), unless terminated earlier as provided in this Agreement.
-The Principalis Agreement controls whether this Agreement will automatically renew for subsequent renewal periods each of length equivalent to the Initial Period as provided in the Principal Agreement, unless either Party notifies the other in writing of its intent not to renew at least ninety (90) days prior to the end of the Initial Term or the then-current renewal period, as applicable.
+This Agreement will commence on the Effective Date and will continue for the period stated in the Principal Agreement, (the “Initial Term”), unless terminated earlier as provided in this Agreement.
+The Principal Agreement controls whether this Agreement will automatically renew for subsequent renewal periods each of length equivalent to the Initial Period unless either Party notifies the other in writing of its intent not to renew at least ninety (90) days prior to the end of the Initial Term or the then-current renewal period, as applicable.
 The Initial Term and any renewal periods are collectively, (the “Term”).

 10.2 Termination for Cause.
 Either Party may terminate this Agreement upon written notice if the other Party materially breaches this Agreement and fails to correct the breach within thirty (30) days following written notice specifying the breach; provided that the cure period for any default with respect to Company’s payment of Fees will be five (5) business days after written notice is sent.